 Tule Lake is one of four incarceration camps in the National Park System that the federal government used during World War II to imprison people in the name of military defense.
-The military overwhelmingly used this power against Japanese and Japanese Americans for the offense of having “foreign enemy ancestry.”
+The military overwhelmingly used this power against Japanese and Japanese Americans for having what it called “foreign enemy ancestry.”